How to Add Social Media Icons to an Email Signature

 Example: A coffee subscription box could test a beautiful, professionally shot photo of their coffee bags against a simple, phone-recorded video of a customer brewing their morning cup and taking the first sip.

-Once the creative grabs their eyeballs, the copy has to grab their mind.
+Once the creative grabs their attention, the copy has to engage their mind.
 It’s what bridges the gap between interest and action.
-Here's a hierarchy of what to test:
+Here’s a hierarchy of what to test:

 Example: A SaaS company could test a headline focused on saving time ("Automate Your Invoicing in 5 Minutes") against one focused on saving money ("Cut Your Admin Costs by 30%").